BACK

 Director Jennifer Yuh Nelson became the first female head of animation at Dreamworks Animation, she is best known for her work on the Kung Fu Panda series.

-Some of Our Team’s Favorite Ladies
+Some of Our Team’s Favorites

 “Steven Universe was such a groundbreaking show – beautiful visuals and stories that you just hadn’t really seen with other cartoons”